Revisiting Müller 2007

 In summary, I am not sure that this paper was the first use of the “extension” terminology, since Massimo used it at the very same time.
 But the idea was in the air, others were talking of an expanded synthesis, or a new synthesis, etc.

-Participants at the 2008 Altenberg workshop, “Towards an Extended Evolutionary Synthesis” held at the Konrad Lorenz Institute for Evolution and cognition Research in Altenberg, Austria.
+Participants at the 2008 Altenberg workshop, “Towards an Extended Evolutionary Synthesis” held at the Konrad Lorenz Institute for Evolution and Cognition Research in Altenberg, Austria.
 Clockwise from the lower right corner: Eva Jablonka, Massimo Pigliucci, Michael Purugganan, John Odling-Smee, John Beatty, Werner Callebaut, Günter Wagner, Gregory Wray, Gerd Müller, David Jablonski, Alan Love, David Sloan Wilson, Sergey Gavrilets, Eörs Szathmary, Marc Kirschner and Stuart Newman (© from the collection of Gerd Müller; photo likely taken by Bill Lorenz).

 HS: That’s really interesting.
 There’s a subtle but really important difference between the way it’s used here, and subsequently, say in the 2015 paper led by Kevin Lala.